Heymalhar/JTP-TECHNICAL-PROJECT-FINAL/README.md

 1. **Vector Storage**: All tracks in the dataset are preprocessed to compute and store normalized feature vectors.
 2. **Input Aggregation**: For any 3 input tracks, the **mean normalized feature vector** is computed.
 3. **Dynamic Adjustment**: Small Gaussian noise (`std = 0.015`) is added to introduce controlled randomness.
-4. **Cosine Similarity**: Top 100 tracks are ranked by descending similarity score.
+4. **Cosine Similarity**: Top 100 tracks are ranked by descending similarity score, after calculating the cosine similarity for each pair of the **mean normalized feature vector** and the **normalized feature vector** of the other songs in the database.
 5. **Final Score Composition**:
    - **50%** – Cosine similarity
    - **40%** – Artist overlap (if any artist matches input artists)